MarinaHuber/MemoGameApp/README.md

 - Xcode 11
 - iPhone

-# What I accomplish in This Demo
+# What I accomplish

-How to:
+- Implemented game card logic UI with JSONPlaceholder API(last screen)
 - use Cocoapod dependency for networking
 - CRUD with UserDefault
 - use MVC architecture